martingadea/codebase-jkonet-star/docs/pages/guide.rst

 4. **Model configuration**: Contains the settings for the model's optimization and network architecture.

-5. **Linear parameterization**: Specifies the features used for linear parameterization.
+5. **Linear parametrization**: Specifies the features used for linear parametrization.

 Please check the configuration files for more details on the available parameters.